 Dr Ismail is a member of the British Association of Dermatologists (BAD) as well as a sub-group of the BAD focusing on skin care in transplant patients.
 Dr Ismail is listed on the dermatology specialist register by the General Medical Council and currently works as a consultant dermatologist at The Royal Free Hospital, London.

 Dr Ferina Ismail has particular expertise in the area of skin cancer and as such leads the dermatology skin cancer service at The Royal Free Hospital, where she works in close collaboration with plastic surgeons and oncologists.
-She specialises in the assessment of moles and skin lesions and undertakes surgical skin excisions.
+She specialises in the assessment of moles and skin lesions, if this is a large skin lesion consultant would refer to plastics/maxfax, and undertakes surgical skin excisions.
 Dr Ismail also has experience in other areas of general dermatology including eczema, psoriasis and acne as well as dealing with acute and chronic inflammatory rashes, disorders of pigmentation and benign skin lesions including warts, cysts and skin tags.